EndPointCorp/appctl/catkin/src/browser/README.md

 ##### Parameters

-* `modes` : Comma-separated list of modes to run the monitor in
+* `modes` : Comma-separated list of modes to run the monitor in.

-* `window` : The window name, defaults to lgS0.

 * `app` : The app name, defaults to appctl.